How to Paint a Wall Black: A Step-by-Step Guide

 Mask and Protect

-- Tape the Edges: Apply painter’s tape precisely along the edges where the glass meets the frame.
-This protects the glass from paint and ensures clean lines.
+1. Tape the Edges: Carefully apply painter’s tape along the edges where the glass meets the frame.
+This step is crucial for protecting the glass from paint splatters and achieving crisp, clean lines.
+Press the tape down firmly to prevent any paint from seeping underneath.

 Type and Finish